-- (1) Develop advanced biblical and theological understanding through elective credits for a concentration in the Bible, Religious Thought, or a customdesigned track. - (2) Are better prepared for graduate study by becoming competent in conducting independent research through the completion of a culminating project, usually a thesis, and, in certain extraordinary cases, a comprehensive examination. - SLO 5: Students will be able to conduct independent critical research and write clearly and convincingly on a topic of biblical, theological, historical, or ethical concern. - (3) Acquire basic skills and knowledge to grow spiritually and explore vocationally the uses of their degree for their life and work in the church and in the world.
+- PG1 Develop advanced biblical and theological understanding through elective credits for a concentration in the Bible, Religious Thought, or a customdesigned track. - PG2 Are better prepared for graduate study by becoming competent in conducting independent research through the completion of a culminating project, usually a thesis, and, in certain extraordinary cases, a comprehensive examination. - PG3 Acquire basic skills and knowledge to grow spiritually and explore vocationally the uses of their degree for their life and work in the church and in the world.